 A server p cannot know, for example, whether the last actions it delivered in the Prim state, before a view-change event occurred, were delivered to all the members of the primary component; Virtual Synchrony guarantees this fact only for the servers that will install the next view together with p.
 These messages cannot be immediately marked green by p, because of the possibility that a subset of the initial membership, big enough to construct the next primary component, did not receive the messages.
-This subset could install the new primary component and then apply other actions as green to the database, breaking consistency with the rest of the servers.
+This subset will install the new primary component and then apply other actions as green to the database, breaking consistency with the rest of the servers.
 This problem will manifest itself in any algorithm that tries to operate in the presence of network partitions and remerges.
 A solution based on Total Order cannot be correct in this setting without further enhancement.
+Similarly, in Construct state, if another membership change occurs, the servers must decide whether the new primary component was installed or not, which is equivalent to the consensus problem and therefore impossible.
+The algorithm would become incorrect if one server would decide that the primary component was installed while another will conclude the opposite.